ivanbanov/hellofresh-project/README.md

 ### Dev
 - It's a React SPA ❤
-- React Helmet for title, favivon and meta tags
+- React Helmet for title, favicon and meta tags
+- React Router for routing
 - Redux to control the state of the application
 - Axios for data fetching
 - UI components configs synced with the style files